digiltd/wordpress-snippets/README.md

 # WordPress Snippets

-## Random bits that I tend use when developling WordPress templates
+## Random bits that I tend use when developing WordPress templates

 ***